Juliana of Liège: Biography

 Upon receiving approbation from local religious authorities, Juliana set to work with Canon John, who was still a young man, and together they composed the initial version of the office, Animarum cibus.
 This early office can be found in the composite manuscript, The Hague, National Library of the Netherlands (KB 70.E.4).
 In 1246, Bishop Robert instituted the first feast of Christ's Body and Blood for his own diocese.
 He died later that same year, however, and never saw it completed, though the feast was celebrated by the canons of St. Martin.

 Juliana's life was filled with tumult, largely as a consequence of the religious and political controversies rampant in Liège: an emerging urban middle class demanding new rights, political rivalries between the Guelphs and the Ghibellines, and internecine quarrels among the lower nobility in Flanders.
 These conflicts created a context ripe for this type of movement.
 When Juliana became prioress of the canonry, she re-instated strict Augustinian rules.
-In 1240, the canonry and adjacent leprosarium came under the supervision of a man named Roger, a vicious man who had gained the position through simony and intrigue.
+In 1240, the canonry and adjacent leprosarium came under the supervision of a man named Roger.
 He immediately disliked both Juliana and her reproaches, and incited the citizenry against her, accusing her of diverting and stealing the hospital's funds.
 She fled to the anchorhold of her friend, Dame Eve, and was then received into Canon John's house, adjacent to the basilica.
 With the help of Robert of Thourotte, the Bishop of Liège, Juliana was vindicated and restored to her former position in the canonry.
 Roger was deposed.
 In 1247, however, upon the death of Bishop Robert, Roger once again regained control of Mont Cornillon under the new bishop, Henry de Gueldre, and Juliana was again driven out.
 These events in Juliana's biography, to a certain extent, point to the larger historical backdrop of rivalry over the vacated bishopric, amplified by the excommunication of Frederick II by Pope Innocent IV.

 Thereafter Juliana found refuge in the Cistercian monasteries at Robermont, Val-Benoit, and Val-Notre-Dame, and then among the poor Beguines.
 Aided by Abbess Imene, who was the sister of Archbishop Conrad of Cologne, Juliana took up residence at the Cistercian Abbey of Salzinnes, and finally Fosses-la-Ville, in the County of Namur, where she lived in seclusion until her death.
 On her deathbed she asked for her confessor, John of Lausanne, supposedly to reveal to him long hidden secrets.
 But neither he nor any of her friends from Liege arrived.
 Upon her death, based on her wishes, her friend, the Cistercian monk Gobert d'Aspremont, moved her body to Villers Abbey.
 On the following Sunday her remains were moved to the section of the cemetery reserved for saints.
 Although her cult developed immediately, it did not receive official recognition until 1869 under Pope Pius IX.